mlr-org/mlr3fairness/README.md

 # Bugs, Feedbacks and Questions

-mlr3fairnessWASCS is a free and open source software project that encourages participation and feedback.
+`mlr3fairness` is a free and open source software project that encourages participation and feedback.
 If you have any issues, questions, suggestions or feedback, please do not hesitate to open an “issue” about it on the GitHub page\!

-In case of problems / bugs, it is often helpful if you provide a “minimum working example” that showcases the behaviour (but don’t worry about this if the bug is obvious).
+In case of problems / bugs, it is often helpful if you provide a “minimum working example” that showcases the behaviour.